astrotars/stream-crm-lead-chat/README.md

 }
 ```

 Our `register` first performs an HTTP Post to our backend with the fields that were bound in our form.
 The backend responds with `userId`, `token`, `channelId`, and `apiKey` which is what we need to configure our chat client and user.
 We start by intitializing a `StreamChat` instance with our `apiKey`.
-We set teh user via `setUser` with our id and token.
+We set the user via `setUser` with our id and token.
 This call authenticates the client to communicate with the Stream Chat API on behalf of that user.
 We then retrieve the appropriate channel via `chatClient.channel` and set our component's state.

 ## Step 4: User Enters Chat Room